pinellolab/CRISPRme/README.md

     ```

 **<a name="Targets-Integration">3.2</a> CRISPRme Targets-Integration function**
-This function produces the integrated data starting from a Merge file (best/alt).
+This function produces an integrated_result file with paired empirical targets from an integrated_results file.

 Input:
 - Integrated results from a search, containing the processed targets
 - Bed file containing empirical verified OT, like via GUIDE-seq, CIRCLE-seq and other sequencing protocols